One Family. 800 Members. 76 Years and Counting.

 Throughout Century’s history the leadership had been working on environmental policies and changes through its operations as a metric of both efficiency and stewardship.
 A predominantly domestic manufacturer, being a good corporate citizen is built into the company’s values starting with its founder, Harley F. Shuford who was a huge supporter and contributor to many of the civic projects in Hickory, NC and surrounding areas.
 One of the largest areas of concentration for Century’s environmental footprint was regarding the wood supply chain and the regulations of the forests where Century’s wood was obtained.
 Lead by VP of Global Logistics, Roger Jones, Century implemented a responsible purchasing policy, which certifies that the wood Century buys comes from sustainably managed forests.
 This change culminated in a trip to Honduras where Century’s team met with the Minister of Defense and ultimately changed the laws governing forestry for the country ensuring that the foresters there can earn a fair wage, and that the forests will be sustainable for generations to come.

-Century is certified as an EFEC company.
-The corporate offices and each of its manufacturing facilities have been EFEC certified since 2010.
-In addition, Century Furniture obtained their Sustainable by Design registration in 2010 and became a SFC/Rainforest Alliance company in 2013.
-Both EFEC and Sustainable by Design are audited and continuous improvement recognitions.
+In 2011 Century Furniture obtained their Sustainable by Design registration and became a SFC/Rainforest Alliance company in 2013.
 The company continues to lead the industry in their efforts to develop processes for ensuring good stewardship of our natural resources.

 In July of 2013 Alex Shuford, II, and his children, Nancy Shuford Bledsoe, Alex Shuford, III, Comer Shuford Wear and Eliza Shuford Hucks, formed RHF Investments, Inc. and acquired Century Furniture from the parent company CVI making them the sole owners of Century Furniture and its wholly owned subsidiaries.
 At this time Alex Shuford, III, was named President of Century Furniture, marking the succession of the third family generation to lead Century.